Alchemist-X/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 While ETFs opened the door for passive institutional exposure, a parallel development emerged: corporations allocating treasury capital to Bitcoin as a strategic asset.
 Beginning in 2020, a few public companies spearheaded by Michael Saylor began moving portions of their corporate cash reserves to Bitcoin, viewing it as a long-duration, non-sovereign monetary asset that could serve multiple purposes: portfolio diversification, inflation hedging, and brand alignment with digital-native finance.

 This trend reflects Bitcoin's evolution from niche digital experiment to an asset class that major corporations consider suitable for treasury management, though adoption remains limited relative to total corporate cash balances.
+To illustrate how these rails translate into balance-sheet behavior, consider a representative corporate case study.
 The most dramatic example is Strategy's (formerly MicroStrategy) aggressive accumulation playbook, which illustrates how sophisticated financial engineering can leverage the market infrastructure examined throughout this chapter.

 ##### The Strategy Playbook